JuliaRobotics/TORA.jl/docs/src/solver_interfaces.md

 ### Energy Minimization

-`minimise_τ=false`
+`minimise_torques=false`

 By default, problems formulated with TORA.jl are *feasibility problems*.
 In other words, the goal for the solver is to find a set of values that satisfies all the constraints of a [`Problem`](@ref).
 However, it is possible to define a cost function to be minimized.
 (Or a value function to be maximized.)

-The *default value* for `minimise_τ` is `false`.
+The *default value* for `minimise_torques` is `false`.
 I.e., the default behaviour is to solve the feasibility problem, without optimizing any objective function.
-Alternatively, if `minimise_τ` is set to `true`, TORA.jl will minimize the joint torques required by the trajectory being computed.
+Alternatively, if `minimise_torques` is set to `true`, TORA.jl will minimize the joint torques required by the trajectory being computed.

 !!! warning
     Optimizing an objective function is very costly, and may take a significant amount of iterations depending on the [Initial Guess](@ref) provided to the solver.